pramesh-behera/Mediawiki-deployment-azure-terraform/readme.md

 # MediaWiki Deployment in Azure using Terraform

 This project describes the steps for deploying MediaWiki in Azure Using Terraform for RHEL 8 virtual machine .
-Please follow below steps for the complete deployment in.
+Please follow below steps for the complete deployment.

 - ## About the repository :